danielgrimland/Sea_Urchin_Endomesoderm_GRN/README.md

 ### ABN Synthesis

-We translate data on the system components of the endomesoderm GRN into RE:IN abstract boolean networks (ABNs).
+We translated data on the system components of the endomesoderm GRN into RE:IN abstract boolean networks (ABNs).
 ABNs provide a simplified representation of system components, the nature of gene regulatory interactions, and the essential dynamics of the system.

 ### Experimental Constraints Synthesis